-Silk is a natural thread or fibre obtained from the of silk cocoons From worms. one cocoon, 500 metres to 1300 metres of thread can be obtained.
+Silk is a natural thread or fibre

+obtained from the cocoons of silk worms.
+From one cocoon, 500 metres to 1300 metres of thread can be obtained.
 It is said that silk was first produced on a large scale in China.